apache/beam/learning/prompts/documentation-lookup-nolinks/47_batching_for_external_calls.md

 * `batchSize`: determines the maximum number of elements in each batch.
 Elements are buffered until the specified number is reached, then emitted as a batch.
 * `batchSizeBytes` (Java only): limits the byte size of a single batch, determined by the input coder.
 * `elementByteSize` (Java only): sets the byte size of a single batch using a user-defined function.

-* `withShardedKey()`: enhances parallelism by distributing a single key across multiple threads.
+Additionally, you can enhance parallelism by implementing the `withShardedKey()` function, which distributes a single key across multiple threads.

 The following sample code snippets illustrate the use of `GroupIntoBatches` to batch elements in an Apache Beam pipeline in Java and Python.